It seems like at the moment discussions about vaccinations are on the tip of everybody’s tongue.

 Of course it is a personal choice for each to make, so I’m not going to preach my doctrine to anyone else.
 I will however share my beliefs, because as a farmer, I feel that it is relevant.
 There are so many varied opinions about!

 Personally, I believe in modern medicine.
 I think that we are blessed to live in a time where we have managed to obliterate the risk of so many diseases: diseases that were once commonplace and caused devastating loss of life.
 We no longer fear the measles, mumps, rubella or polio.
-Even if travelling to remote regions, we can protect ourselves viruses like hepatitis.
+Even if travelling to remote regions, we can protect ourselves from viruses like hepatitis.
 As a farmer who is locked in an ongoing battle with barbed wire and the likelihood of enduring an animal inflicted injury, I keep my tetanus shot up to date.

 When my local GP contacted me to make an appointment to receive the C19 vaccine, I was delighted to be offered it.
-I just got my firs jab during the week.
+I just got my first jab during the week.
 I totally understand that it will not be a cure-all, but I do think it will go a long way towards gaining control of a virus that has held us to ransom for the past eighteen months.

 So, why is this relevant?
 Well, as a farmer, we have a fairly strict regime for vaccination of our animals.
 If I didn’t believe in vaccination for myself, surely that belief would be repeated in terms of the care of our animal.
 Or else that would make me one hell of a hypocrite!